15 Small Living Room Decor Ideas That Actually Work in Tight Spaces

 https://www.reddit.com/r/interiordecorating/comments/1dxs6ta/how_can_i_transform_my_living_room_into_boho/

-Going monochromatic doesn’t mean boring when you vary textures and shades.
-This room commits to a gray palette but keeps it interesting through the tufted details on every seating piece.
+Going monochromatic doesn’t equal boring when you actually vary your textures and shades.
+This room commits hard to a gray palette but keeps things interesting through tufted details on every single seating piece.

-Three tufted pieces in different shades of gray create depth. r/Maleficent-Peace5833 includes a loveseat, a larger sofa, and an armchair, all with button-tufted backs that add visual texture.
-The white and glass coffee table keeps the center light and doesn’t compete for attention.
+Three tufted pieces in different shades of gray create actual depth instead of that flat, sad look monochrome sometimes gives you.
+A loveseat, a larger sofa, and an armchair all sport button-tufted backs that add visual texture without introducing new colors.

-Layered rugs in different shades of gray and teal add warmth to the hardwood floors without introducing clashing colors.
-That touch of teal appears again in the window treatment and small decor items, giving the neutral palette just enough color to feel intentional rather than incomplete.
+Layered rugs in different shades of gray and teal add warmth to the hardwood floors without introducing colors that clash with everything else.
+That touch of teal appears again in the window treatment and small decor items, giving the neutral palette just enough color to feel intentional rather than unfinished.

 Family-Friendly Setup with Colorful Area Rug